 2. Apply

-The online application form can be found under the ‘Your Application’ tile on the UCAS hub.
+The online application form can be found under the ‘Your Application’ tile on the UCAS Hub.
 There are quite a few sections to complete, so make sure you give yourself enough time to fill out the form correctly.
 You will need to complete the following sections:

-Course Choice | You will add each course/institution that you wish to apply to.
+| Course Choice | You will add each course/institution that you wish to apply to.
 You can add a maximum of five choices. |

 3. Personal Statement

 You get a maximum of 4000 characters, so you will need to think carefully about what you want to say.
 This is why research is important, as it can help you to decide what to include in your personal statement.
 What skills and qualities are the universities and colleges asking for?
-Try and think of evidence and examples of how you meet these criteria and talk about them in your personal statement.
+Try and think of evidence and examples of how you meet these criteria.
+Remember, this is sent to all of the universities and colleges that you apply to so try not to make it too specific to institutions.

 4. Check and Send